-- m) Have explicit authority to investigate any matter within its terms of reference, full access to and cooperation by Management and full discretion to invite directors or executive officers to attend its meetings and adequate resources to enable it to effectively discharge its functions. - n) Review and assess the adequacy of the Committee Charter periodically, requesting Board approval for proposed changes. - o) Address all issues and concerns from the external auditor expeditiously and effectively to avoid the possibility of their having to render a qualified or adverse opinion, including substantive and significant disclaimers. - p) Ensure that the external auditor is credible, competent, and should have the ability to understand complex related party transactions, its counterparties, and valuations of such transactions. - q) Ensure that the external audit firm is selected on the basis of a fair and transparent tender process. - r) Conduct regular meetings and dialogues with the external audit team without anyone from management present. - s) Ensure that, should the external auditor not be rotated, the lead audit partner is rotated every five years.
+m) Have explicit authority to investigate any matter within its terms of reference, full access to and cooperation by Management and full discretion to invite directors or executive officers to attend its meetings and adequate resources to enable it to effectively discharge its functions.

+- n) Review and assess the adequacy of the Committee Charter periodically, requesting Board approval for proposed changes. - o) Address all issues and concerns from the external auditor expeditiously and effectively to avoid the possibility of their having to render a qualified or adverse opinion, including substantive and significant disclaimers. - p) Ensure that the external auditor is credible, competent, and should have the ability to understand complex related party transactions, its counterparties, and valuations of such transactions. - q) Ensure that the external audit firm is selected on the basis of a fair and transparent tender process.
+The appointment, reappointment, removal, and fees of the external auditor should be recommended by the Audit Committee, approved by the Board and ratified by the shareholders.
+For removal of the external auditor, the reasons for removal or change should be disclosed to the regulators and the public through the company website and required disclosures. - r) Conduct regular meetings and dialogues with the external audit team without anyone from management present. - s) Ensure that, should the external auditor not be rotated, the lead audit partner is rotated every five years.